YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 * Region-list and destination-list items are matched in order - the first region is mapped to the first destination, the second to the second destination, and so on.
 If YottaDB encounters a region mapped to a directory, YottaDB treats that directory as the destination for all subsequent regions in the region-list.

 * YottaDB implicitly timestamps both BYTESTREAM and DATABASE backups using relative timestamps (transaction numbers).
-You can also explicitly specific a RECORD timestamp for custom-control (SANS or mirrored disk) backup protocol.
+You can also explicitly specify a RECORD timestamp for custom-control (SANS or mirrored disk) backup protocol.
 You might want to use these timestamps as reference points for subsequent backups.

 * It takes approximately one (1) minute (per region) for BACKUP -ONLINE to give up and bypass a KILLs in progress; backup does not wait for Abandoned Kills to clear.